 ⇨ Depart from Kumamoto Kotsu Center

 Kyoto has many Buddhist temples, Shrines, Imperial palaces, traditional market.
-With thousand years of history and traditional Japanese culture, is gaining popularity for a tourist spot not only in Japan but also from Overseas.
-There are many but most visited hot sports are:-
+With thousand years of history and traditional Japanese culture, Kyoto is gaining popularity as a tourist spot not only in Japan but also from Overseas.
+There are many but most visited hot spots are:-

 Kinkakuji (金閣寺) & Ginkakuji (銀閣寺):

 Kinkakuji Temple is a Golden Pavilion while Ginkakuji Temple is a Silver Pavilion.
 Both are the symbol of Kyoto.
-Both incredible temples are close to each other and can be access by bus (just 8 km).
+Both the incredible temples are close to each other and can be accessed by bus (just 8 km).

 Kiyomizudera Temple (清水寺):

 Kiyomizudera mean “A Pure Water Temple”.
-This is UNESCO world heritage and one of most illustrious temples of Japan.
-You can see the picture, how the veranda of the temple out of the side of the mountain and supported by the wooden blocks.
+This is a world heritage according to UNESCO and one of most illustrious temples of Japan.
+You can see the picture, how the veranda of the temple out side the mountain and supported by the wooden blocks.

 Fushimi Inari-taisha Shrine (伏見稲荷大社):

-Fushimi Inari is the most high-powered Shinto Shrine.
+Fushimi Inari is the most highly powered Shinto Shrine.
 This shrine was dedicated to the god of rice and sake.
-The magical, vibrant orange gates (know for Tori-gate) are the main attraction of this shrine. more info click..
+The magical, vibrant orange gates (known for Tori-gate) are the main attraction of this shrine.
+More info click..